 What we do

-The Global Initiative carries out a wide range of activities specifically designed to promote law reform to prohibit corporal punishment of children in all settings and to support others in doing so.
+Through the End Violence Partnership, the Global Initiative carries out a wide range of activities specifically designed to promote law reform to prohibit corporal punishment of children in all settings and to support others in doing so.

 Read our brochure to find out what we do, how our work achieves lasting change for children and how you can contribute to ending corporal punishment.
 Some aspects of our work are described in more detail below.